 The laws in your state that relate to insurance claims and fair business practice come in to affect.

 Don’t settle for the word of the insurance adjuster.
-Insurance companies will aim to settle your claim as quickly as possible, especially during high-claim seasons such as after a hurricane.
+Insurance companies will aim to settle your claim as quickly as possible, especially during high-claim seasons like after a hurricane.
 Policies can be confusing and misleading to the untrained eye.
 Insurance companies quoting exclusions are not always on the right track.
-Most homeowners will accept what they are being told by adjusters as they are deemed more knowledgeable and experienced.
-Investigate the reasons for why you are not being covered.
+Often times, homeowners will accept what they are being told by adjusters as they are deemed more knowledgeable and experienced.
+However, it’s important to investigate the reasons why you are not being covered.

 What Does A Public Adjuster Do?

 It is not uncommon for us to hear that many people don’t know about public adjusters.
 When filing for a claim, most homeowners follow the advice of their insurer and take their word for it.
 Either that or they get advice from family and friends that have had to file a similar claim.
 The problem comes when you, the insured, are not aware of the inclusions and exclusions of your policy.
 Insurers mostly advertise as their claims process being simple and straightforward, encouraging trust between all parties.
 Your claims officer will try to find a balance between their company and you, which is not always favorable.

 Adjusters have been trained to evaluate conditions according to the protocol by the insurance company.
 Public adjusters work for homeowners, who naturally settle prematurely because of stressful situations and time elements.
 Atlantic Coast Public Adjusters will evaluate your policy and through extensive experience, package your claim in a way that benefits the insured.
 This includes thorough, quality valuations, compiling detailed claims, and providing the insurance company with error-free claims, and negotiating on your behalf.
 We handle the claim in a way that gets you a speedy and beneficial settlement.